Cereal-t/visual-label-cooccurrence-toolkit/README.md

 ## Case Study and Example Outputs

 The toolkit was tested using a publicly available dataset of AI-generated images from Hugging Face: [open-image-preferences-v1](https://huggingface.co/datasets/data-is-better-together/open-image-preferences-v1).
 The toolkit itself is not limited to AI-generated images and can be adapted to any image collection.

-[插入你的输出成果截图或图片]
+All data and files generated during the case study — including raw labels, deduplicated labels, co-occurrence matrices, heatmaps, Gephi-ready files — are available in the `case_study_data/` folder of this repository.

 ## Sample Data for Testing

-To help new users get started quickly and reproduce results, a small set of test images from [open-image-preferences-v1](https://huggingface.co/datasets/data-is-better-together/open-image-preferences-v1) is included in this repository under the `sample_data/` folder.
+To help new users get started quickly and reproduce results, a small set of five test images from [open-image-preferences-v1](https://huggingface.co/datasets/data-is-better-together/open-image-preferences-v1) and a label CSV (from the case study) are included in this repository under the `sample_data/` folder.
+These files allow users to run the full pipeline from Step 1 or to skip directly to Step 2 onwards.